KaleLjl/RL-IL-for-Surgical-Robot-Learning/memory-bank/activeContext.md

 # Active Context

-## 1. Current Focus: ML Validation & Next Steps
+## 1. Current Focus: Reinforcement Learning Implementation
-The primary focus is to build upon our recent success in training a Behavioral Cloning (BC) agent for the `NeedleReach-v0` environment.
-The previous blocker related to the `imitation` library has been **resolved**.
+With the successful training and evaluation of the Behavioral Cloning (BC) agent (94% success rate), the project's focus now shifts to the next major milestone: **implementing a Reinforcement Learning (RL) pipeline.**

 ### The "imitation" Library Bug & The Solution
 After a lengthy and systematic debugging process, we conclusively proved that the `imitation` library (v1.0.1) has a fundamental bug in its handling of `gymnasium.spaces.Dict` observation spaces.
 The library's internal validation logic incorrectly calculates the length of dictionary-based observations, leading to persistent `ValueError` exceptions.